rpsubc8/ESP32TinyZXSpectrum/readmeEnglish.md

  <li>Option to remove the IEEE (double) rounding calculation from the VGA, to avoid accuracy issues.
 This anomaly was found as a result of David Crespo Tascón's failure to take video.</li>
  <li>Added 2 video modes 320x200 70Hz and 320x240 with fabgl data.</li>
  <li>Added keyboard support from usb serial terminal, VStudio monitor or putty.</li>
+ <li>Added support for reading SNA (only 48K) and SCR from usb serial terminal, VStudio monitor or putty.</li>
 </ul>

 <br><br>